tobeybill/TISATAFL/report/Report.md

 ## Overpayment Predictions

-After fitting our models to the training set we predicted compensation on out holdout data.
-After getting our predicted compensations we created the our overcompensation variable.
+After fitting our models to the training set we predicted compensation on the firm years in our holdout data.
+After getting our predicted compensation values we created the our overcompensation variable.

 Overpayment = Actual Pay / Predicted Pay